Brody: Austrian Empire

 As a result of the First Partition of Poland, in 1772, Brody became a part of the Habsburg Empire (from 1804 the Austrian Empire).
 During the Austro-Polish War (part of Polish national liberation fights), on 27 May 1809, the city was captured by Poles without a fight.
 In 1812, Wincenty Potocki was forced by the Austrian government to remove the city's fortifications.
+During the first half of the 19th century Brody served as a major centre of trade between Austria and Russia.
+However, its importance started to decline following the construction of railways.

 In 1817 a secondary school (Realschule) was founded in Brody, transformed in 1865 into a gymnasium.
 After the liberalization of Austrian policies in the Austrian Partition of Poland, after 1904 German was gradually replaced by Polish at this school.

 Polish Republic

 In 1919, Brody became part of the Second Polish Republic, after Poland regained independence a year earlier.
 It was the site of a battle during the Polish-Soviet War of 1920 and heavy destruction by both Polish and Russian forces, and is described extensively in stories of the Red Cavalry by Isaac Babel.
 Administratively Brody was the seat of Brody County located in the Tarnopol Voivodeship.
 Brody was an important military base, with the Kresowa Cavalry Brigade headquarters established there.
 In 1936, the People's University in Brody (Uniwersytet Ludowy w Brodach) was founded for farmers from the surrounding area.
+In 1931 the city's population comprised 12,000, a decline of almost 50%compared to 1880.

 World War II

 After the Soviet invasion of Poland, during World War II, in September 1939, Brody was occupied by the Red Army.
 The Soviets deported mainly Polish people deep into the USSR.
 Between 26 and 30 June 1941, a tank battle was fought nearby between the German Panzer Group 1 and five Soviet mechanized corps with heavy losses on both sides.
 From 1941 to 1944 it was occupied by Germany.
+During that period Brody held the headquarters of German Field Marshal Gerd von Rundstedt.
 The local Jews were murdered in the Holocaust (see below).

-During July–August 1944, Brody and nearby areas saw the battles of the strategically important Lvov-Sandomierz Operation (a.k.a.
-Brodovkiy Kotel) where the Soviet army successfully encircled and destroyed German forces.
-It was occupied by the Soviets again, and in 1945, it was taken from Poland and annexed to the USSR.
-Brody held the headquarters of German Field Marshal Gerd von Rundstedt.
+On 17-22 July 1944, Brody and nearby areas saw the battles of the strategically important Lvov-Sandomierz Operation (a.k.a.
+Brody Cauldron) where the Soviet Army successfully encircled and destroyed German forces, including troops of the Galicia Division.
+It was occupied by the Soviets again, and in 1945 annexed to the USSR.